wikimedia-enterprise/wme-sdk-go/README.md

-# WME SDK for GO
+# Wikimedia Enterprise SDK: GO

-Official WME SDK for Go programming language.
+Official Wikimedia Enterprise SDK for Go programming language.

-Checkout our [documentation](https://enterprise.wikimedia.com/docs/) and [website](https://enterprise.wikimedia.com/) for more information about the APIs.
+See our [api documentation](https://enterprise.wikimedia.com/docs/) and [website](https://enterprise.wikimedia.com/) for more information about the APIs.

 ## Getting started